abingdonpta/abingdonpta/content/about/leadership.md

 ### 🎉 Events

-The Events Committee organizes several events throughout the year.
+The PTA organizes several events throughout the year.
 These events strengthen our community spirit, and they're a lot of fun too!
-We couldn't do it without volunteer support, so please help us by [joining the Events Committee](https://docs.google.com/forms/d/e/1FAIpQLSf50HFDkNfDxP5VfE2LzsxKbUPZdmRGQTeNEUhXkU_qLCLWZQ/viewform?usp=sf_link).
+We couldn't do it without volunteer support, so please help us by [filling out the volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSf50HFDkNfDxP5VfE2LzsxKbUPZdmRGQTeNEUhXkU_qLCLWZQ/viewform?usp=sf_link) and indicating your interest in helping with events.

 | Event | Month |
 |-|-|